21 Creative Uses for Ricotta Cheese (That Aren't Lasagna)

 Neda Varbanova, the creator of Healthy with Nedi, uses ricotta whipped with olive oil and salt as the base for a salad of cherry tomatoes, baby arugula, and snap peas tossed in a dressing made from balsamic vinegar, pine nuts, basil, and olive oil.

 Along with being a creamy crepe filling, ricotta creates extra-fluffy stacks when added to pancake batter.
-Vered DeLeeuw, the founder of Healthy Recipes Blog, said using ricotta also makes for richer pancakes.
+Vered DeLeeuw, the founder of Healthy Recipes Blog, says that using ricotta makes for richer pancakes, too.
 She adds a full cup of the cheese to her lemon ricotta pancakes, which also contain coconut flour and are gluten-free.

 Ricotta also makes a creamy filling for homemade crepes, which can be topped with fresh fruit, compote, or jam.
 Varbanova enjoys pairing her mom's Bulgarian crepes, or "palachinki," with sweet berry jam.